nypublicradio/unettest/docs/blog/unettest.md

 want to replace my deployment infrastructure to run my lambda on localhost.
 But also it's annoying to write the specialist AWS infrastructure (hello, specific lambda request json--`statusCode`, `body`, `content`) just to run a lambda.
-`unettest` can jack up your Lambda or nginx configuration or anything into a test harness to get under the hood of your network on your laptop. u got a network? u net test.
+`unettest` can jack up your Lambda or nginx configuration or anything else into a test harness so you can easily get under the hood of your network on your laptop. u got a network? u net test.